ohjelmistokehitys/docker-part-1b/readme.md

 This repository contains templates and automated checks for the part 1 in [DevOps with Docker course](https://devopswithdocker.com/):

-* [Defining start conditions for the container](https://devopswithdocker.com/part-1/section-4) (no exercises in this part)
+* [Defining start conditions for the container](https://devopswithdocker.com/part-1/section-4) (no exercises in this section)
 * [Interacting with the container via volumes and ports](https://devopswithdocker.com/part-1/section-5)
 * [Utilizing tools from the Registry](https://devopswithdocker.com/part-1/section-6)